copyrip/thermal-printing/calendars/README.md

 > Handwritten ASCII calendars, thermal printed with care

 13 unique 30x30mm pages manually crafted.
+Limited edition of 365.
-From january to december, with
+From january to december, including a weekly overview and a full days list per month !

 You can use them as bookmarks, throw them in your handbag or use them carefully in your bullet journal.